swilharm/multimedia-automatic-misogyny-identification/README.md

 ### Evaluation

-To load the image classifier weights and do the evaluaton for 4 random images from the test set, run the following command:
+To load the image classifier weights and do the evaluation for 4 random images from the test set, run the following command:
 ```
 python vizualize.py
 ```